Body Fat Composition: A Mirror OF Your Health

 This research definitely proves that not just quantity but the quality of weight also matters.

-A conventional weighing scale can measure total body weight, but it cannot tell you how much of this weight is fat.
-The inner picture can be obtained by doing Body Composition Analysis or BCA.
+A conventional weighing scale can measure total body weight, however it cannot tell you how much of this weight is fat.
+You can obtain the inner picture by performing Body Composition Analysis or BCA.
 BCA describes the percentages of fat, bone and muscle in human bodies.
 A person who looks slim may have a high percentage of fat in the body.
 This person will be unaware of the risk his body composition poses.
-But BCA helps us in assessing this risk.
+But body fat composition helps us in assessing this risk.
 An inappropriate lean to fat mass ratio is a wake-up call to improve our diet and lifestyle.

 Numerous mechanisms and machines are available which compute fat percentages.
 Nowadays even weighing scales are being equipped to calculate the same.
 Let us see how to interpret the results (fat percentages) we get from these machines: